RightsandWrongsgit/ARMTEC/business/purchaseintent.md

 Which of the following statements best describes your personal involvement in the choice of health care coverage for you:

-___ I am the decision-maker when it comes to health care coverage (			CONTINUE)
+___ I am the decision-maker when it comes to health care coverage (CONTINUE)
 ___ I share health care coverage decisions equally with my partner or spouse (CONTINUE)
 ___ I share decisions with my partner or spouse, but I am the primary decision-maker (CONTINUE)
-___ We share decisions, but my partner or spouse is the primary decision- maker (ASK TO SPEAK WITH DECISION-MAKER OR TERMINATE)
+___ We share decisions, but my partner or spouse is the primary decision-maker (ASK TO SPEAK WITH DECISION-MAKER OR TERMINATE)
-___ I am not at all involved in the decisions regarding my health care coverage (ASK TO SPEAK WITH DECISION-MAKER OR TERMINATE)
+___ I am not at all involved in the decisions regarding my health carecoverage (ASK TO SPEAK WITH DECISION-MAKER OR TERMINATE)
 ___ Don’t Know/Refused (TERMINATE)